suncoast-devs/handbook/lessons/misc-quick-reference/axios.md

 }
 ```

-we can destructure the object during assignment.
+We can destructure the object during assignment.

 ```javascript
 const { status, data } = await axios({